eyanshu1997/mptcp/doc/tutorial/source/conceptual-overview.rst

 of the documentation.
 A good place to start is the ``NS-3 Modules`` "book" in the |ns3| navigation tree.
 If you expand ``Modules`` you will see a list of |ns3| module documentation.
 The concept of module here ties directly into the module include files discussed above.
-The |ns3| logging subsystem is discussed in the :ref:`UsingLogging` section, so we'll get to it later in this tutorial, but you can find out about the above statement by looking at the ``Core`` module, then expanding the ``Debugging tools`` book, and then selecting the ``Logging`` page.
-Click on ``Logging``.
+The |ns3| logging subsystem is discussed in the ``C++ Constructs Used by All Modules`` section, so go ahead and expand that documentation node.
+Now, expand the ``Debugging`` book and then select the ``Logging`` page.

 You should now be looking at the Doxygen documentation for the Logging module.
-In the list of ``Macros``'s at the top of the page you will see the entry for ``NS_LOG_COMPONENT_DEFINE``.
+In the list of ``#define``'s at the top of the page you will see the entry for ``NS_LOG_COMPONENT_DEFINE``.
 Before jumping in, it would probably be good to look for the "Detailed Description" of the logging module to get a feel for the overall operation.
 You can either scroll down or select the